Austin-Sparks.net

 There are few better examples of this than the one before us (as mentioned above).
 The continuity is found in this: "Have this mind in you which was in Christ Jesus", who - in order to secure God's full purpose and realize God's full end - emptied Himself and let go of everything that He had, and humbled Himself, etc. The goal and prize of all this was His full and final exaltation and glory.
 This was the mind of Christ.

 Now Paul goes on to say that that mind had been planted in him and - in the much lesser way - he had let go of the rich heritage which had been his and had counted it all valueless in view of the great "on high calling" to "gain Christ".
 The loss of all things was incomparable to that great ultimate "gain", the fullness of Christ.
 Christ's supreme example, and Paul's own apprehension of Christ with this very practical effect, were the basis of his appeal for oneness of mind in believers.
-What Paul is really saying is that oneness, unity, and singlemindedness among believers will be achieved by - and only by - THIS Christly disposition, and by Christ being the only and all-absorbing object and prize.
+What Paul is really saying is that oneness, unity, and singlemindedness among believers will be achieved by - and only by - this Christly disposition, and by Christ being the only and all-absorbing object and prize.
 He contrasts this "mind" with those who "mind earthly things" (4:8) and who "seek their own, not the things of Jesus Christ" (2:4,21).

-We could include MANY things in that "all seek their own", for apparently this referred to the Judaizers, who were wanting to change Christianity.
-Maybe 'their own things' were just "things" in which THEY were interested in Christianity.
+We could include many things in that "all seek their own", for apparently this referred to the Judaizers, who were wanting to change Christianity.
+Maybe 'their own things' were just "things" in which they were interested in Christianity.
 It has turned out in Christianity that the means to the end have become more than the end.
 Hence jealousies, rivalries, vested interests, the clientele, support, the 'Mission', the 'Denomination', the Institution, etc., and if anything seems detrimentally to affect it, a bitter spirit arises, and charges of 'sheep-stealing', divisiveness, and so on, split the spirit of Christ.
 If everything were looked at as to whether it has a contribution of Christ to make to believers, rather than how it affects our particular interest, Christ would be the unifying object.

 Paul was not saying that there must be uniformity of mind on all particular points, for "there are diversities of gifts", and functions, but that in right and proper diversity there should be one all-unifying "mind"; the passion for Christ transcending and dominating all else, and arbitrating in all issues.

 Paul's own life, a life so capable of versatility, variety, many interests and possibilities, was unified by this "one thing" (3:13).
 We must keep clearly in mind that in what Paul is saying here he is not thinking of salvation, but of the purpose of salvation, which is so very much more than escaping eternal judgment and getting into heaven.
 I do not think that the deep concern and exercise shown here by the Apostle meant that he feared for his salvation, but, as he says, "If by any means I may attain" - unto what?
 Being an eternally saved soul?
 No!
-But "that I may apprehend THAT FOR WHICH I was apprehended": "The prize of the ".
+But "that I may apprehend that for which I was apprehended": "The prize of the on-high calling".

 The stress - if that is the right word to use - the intensity exhibited by Paul is not because God has made it difficult, but because every art and artifice, every means and method of Satan, every danger in his own reactions to suffering is encountered especially by those who are set upon, and in the way of that on-high Calling!
 The enemy knows the ultimate peril to his kingdom involved in this utterness for Christ, for the on-high calling is to reign, and there is an "If" attached to that.
 So this oneness of mind is an immense potential!